 This website was developed to meet the level AA standards of the Web Accessibility Initiative (WAI) Guidelines and for ease of use by all website visitors.

 We try to use clear and simple language.

 We have provided a keyword Search facility to help you search for information.
-You can find this feature at the top right-hand side of each page.
+You can find this feature in the toolbar at the top of each page.

 Interpreting services and information in different formats

 If you require information in any other format not available with Browsealoud, please telephone us on 028 9032 7276 (Textphone users put 18001 in front) or email firstname.lastname@example.org

 If you require help with your digital application please telephone us on 028 9032 7276 (Textphone users put 18001 in front) or email email@example.com